technative-academy/rarekind-backend/README.md

 ## Testing

-When testing endpoints we used an extension on VS code called Postman, The Screenshot below shows testing the endpoint /auth/register
+When testing endpoints we used an extension on VS code called Postman.

+The Screenshot below shows testing the endpoint /auth/register

 ![alt text](image.png)

 ## 🚀 Deployment